-And the most searched for words during the Oscars were…
+And the most searched-for words during the Oscars were…

-Merriam-Webster revealed their list of the most searched for words during last night’s Oscar ceremonies.
-As you might expect, they all related directly to the film industry itself or the social themes embodied in many of the nominees.
+Merriam-Webster revealed its list of the most searched-for words during last night’s Oscars ceremonies.
+As you might expect, they all related directly to the film industry itself or the social themes embodied in many of the films.
 Beginning with the top most-search word, the most searched words of Oscar night were:

 - inclusion